LeonTrii/Playground/2021 :)/Data-Visualization/README.md

 GDP-bar-chart: A bar chart that shows the United States Gross Domestic Product.
 There are tooltips, but the first one takes a few seconds to pop up.

 Surface-temperature-heat-map: A nice looking heat map that shows the surface ground temperature.

+Video-game-tree-map: A tree map containing the top video games.